overestimate/overestimate/README.md

 ### Hi!

-I am Trinity, a girl with a passion to code.
+I am Emma, a girl with a passion to code.

-I use [Go](https://golang.org), C#, and Java.
+I use Go, C#, and HTML5 to make stuff.

-Add me on Discord!
-Trinity#8754
+**Currently burnt out from coding for the most part.**

+Discord-`emma.#8754`